FACTBOX-Countries evacuating nationals from China virus areas

 * Russia has been in talks with China about evacuating its nationals from Wuhan and Hubei province, Russia's embassy in China said. * The Dutch government is assessing ways to evacuate 20 Dutch citizens from Wuhan, press agency ANP reported.

-* Authorities in Myanmar said they had canceled a planned evacuation of 60 students from Mandalay who were studying in Wuhan.
+* Authorities in Myanmar said they had cancelled a planned evacuation of 60 students who were studying in Wuhan.
 Kyaw Yin Myint, a spokesman for the Mandalay municipal government, told Reuters that a "final decision" had been made to send them back after 14 days, once the virus' incubation period had passed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)